michaellavelle2025/psychopathic-strategies/README.md

 ## 7: Appears to be their target's friend, while undermining them at the same time

-(5) Creates a contrived deep sense of connection
+* (5) Creates a contrived deep sense of connection

+* (15) Moves in and out of supportive and non-supportive approaches

 ## 8: Isolates their targets